-Upon arriving at the Argentinian side of Iguazu Falls, there is an entrance fee of 700 pesos per person, which can be paid by cash or card.
+Upon arriving at the Argentinian side of Iguazu Falls, there is an entrance fee of 800 pesos per person in 2021, which can be paid by cash or card.
 If you want to visit the Argentinian side of the falls two days in a row then make sure to get your ticket stamped before leaving the park on your first day.
 This will entitle you to half price entry on the second day.

 It’s worth knowing that the ticket price to visit Iguazu Falls in Argentina can regularly change at the last minute due to inflation.
 Unfortunately it is hard to predict when this will be, but the above information is correct as of February 2019.

 We stayed in a great Airbnb with an extremely knowledgeable host.
 Having visited the falls a number of times himself, he gave us his recommendations on the order to do the trails.
 The order below is based around the positioning of the sun, meaning you’ll be able to get the best possible photos and views from each trail.
 If you follow the trails in order it makes for the perfect day itinerary when visiting Iguazu Falls in Argentina.

 Circuito Superior – This half-mile trail gives some of the best panoramic views you’ll find on the Argentinian side of the falls.
 Take this trail to see some of the main waterfalls from above.